Chovanie Amatkarijo

-Chovanie Amatkarijo (born 20 May 1999) is a footballer who plays for Swedish side Östersunds FK, on loan from GAIS.
+Chovanie Amatkarijo (born 20 May 1999) is a footballer who plays for Latvian side Liepāja.
 Born in the metropolitan Netherlands, he plays for the Sint Maarten national team.

 Club career

 The Netherlands

 Amatkarijo joined ADO Den Haag as a teenager and first played for the U21s as a 16 year old in a match vs SC Heerenveen U21, coming on as a substitute for Maarten Rieder on 9 May 2016, scoring his first goal in the process.

 Amatkarijo made his professional debut at 18 years of age in the Eredivisie for ADO Den Haag on 29 January 2017 in a game against AFC Ajax.

 He did not appear for the first team again but continued to impress for Jong ADO, scoring a hat-trick against Jong Vitesse.
 After starting against Willem II in Ricardo Kishna's comeback game, he scored another hat-trick against Heracles, linking up well with Johnny Reynolds and Tyrone Owusu.

 He was loaned to RKC Waalwijk for the 2017–18 season in the Eerste Divisie.

 On 2 September 2019, Amatkarijo joined TOP Oss on an amateur contract.
 However, the club announced on 17 October 2019, that Amatkarijo alongside two other players, had left the club for personal reasons.

 Amatkarijo joined SVV Scheveningen in January 2020.